taelor/papa/README.md

 mix phx.server
 ```

-At this point I want to write some test to make sure my test suite is all wired up correctly, and I can make sure we can validate a User changeset.
+At this point we want to write some test to make sure my test suite is all wired up correctly, and make sure we can validate a User changeset.

 Assumption: validation of email format, exisitance, confirmation, etc will come in a future feature.